$0 0% Growth

 ---|

-This compound interest calculator is simple to use.
-Just enter your principal amount, annual interest rate, investment duration, and compounding frequency to quickly calculate the future total amount.
-You can also simulate the effect of regular investments and see the proportion of principal and interest.
-Additionally, you can reverse calculate the time required to reach a target amount.
-With clear charts, you can visualize the growth of your investment.
-This is a practical tool for financial planning!
+This calculator is simple and easy to use.
+Just input your principal, annual rate, investment duration, and compounding frequency to quickly estimate your future total amount.
+You can also simulate regular contributions and see the breakdown of principal vs. interest.
+Additionally, it allows reverse calculations to determine the time needed to reach your goal.
+With clear charts, you can visually understand how your money grows.
+A practical financial planning tool!

-Compound interest is one of the most powerful tools in investing and financial planning.
-Starting early and staying invested long-term will help you maximize the power of compounding and achieve steady financial growth.
+Therefore, compound interest is one of the most powerful tools in investing.
+Starting early and staying consistent can help you unlock its full potential and steadily grow your wealth.

 A = P × (1 + r)n